 How PWA And AMP Are Shaping The Future Of Ecommerce

-There has been a paradigm shift that has taken place in last 18 months, from browser to native apps and back to browser again.
+There has been a paradigm shift that has taken place in last 18 months, from browser to native apps and back to the browser again.
 The web is undergoing a silent revolution with web apps or as we call them, PWA (Progressive Web Apps).
 The upward trajectory of mobile web with PWA is something that all keen marketers know by now.
 Accelerated Mobile Pages (AMP) on the other hand, has made it lightning fast to access content available on the web.
 Both PWA and AMP have revolutionized user experience on the web.
 Both have seen amazing adoption backed by splendid results, and have been welcomed with open arms (stats coming soon).

-What lead to PWA and AMP?
+What leads to PWA and AMP?

 While users are rapidly shifting to mobile, building an amazing mobile experience becomes an immediate concern.
-Mobile comes packed with its own set of challenges like high latency, flaky networks and low attention window, pushing marketers to look for solutions that could tackle all of them.
+Mobile comes packed with its own set of challenges like high latency, flaky networks, and low attention window, pushing marketers to look for solutions that could tackle all of them.

 Users who consume content on mobile had two options when it came to browsing over mobile – either browse a website via mobile web or download their app to access content.
-While the web offered a humongous reach, it failed to provide the required support for creating engaging experience.
-On the other hand, native apps saw higher consumption, but failed to manage distribution.
+While the web offered a humongous reach, it failed to provide the required support for creating an engaging experience.
+On the other hand, native apps saw higher consumption but failed to manage distribution.

 In the time of ‘Faster the better’, it is obvious that mobile users get irritated if a website takes forever to load.
 The problem is far more severe for websites which are not even mobile responsive.
-To top that up, once the website loads, it keeps loading, and loading, and loading, making your screen jump along with it.
+To top that up, once the website loads, it keeps loading, and loading, and loading making your screen jump along with it.
 And you wonder why you have a high bounce rate!
 57% of your website visitors will abandon your page if your website takes time to load.
-1 second delay in page response might lead to 7% reduction in conversions.
+1-second delay in page response might lead to 7% reduction in conversions.

 Let’s face it, there was a time when our smartphones were filled with apps.
 Now, an app loses 77% of users in 72 hours after they install it.
 Okay, I plead guilty, I have at least 8 apps they are just lying around in my smartphone (no wonder I don’t have space in my phone.
 Sigh!).
 This might come as a shock (not really), but half of the US smartphone users download zero apps per month.